Frequently Asked Questions

 WHAT WILL The SCHEDULE BE LIKE?

-In the first few days of the main program, students will be allocated their projects by meeting with the Program Director and Wolfram Research CEO Stephen Wolfram.
+In the first few days of the program, students will extend their Wolfram Language knowledge and meet with the Program Directors and Wolfram Research CEO Stephen Wolfram to determine their project.
 Students will also attend taster sessions for the minor tracks to decide which one they would like to do throughout the program.

 After the first few days, the daily schedule will include project work, talks given by the mentor and teaching assistant teams, optional lectures given by external speakers, social activities and minor track sessions.
-Students will also attend a series of Q&A sessions with Stephen Wolfram and panel discussions with Wolfram Research employees and the teaching assistant team to learn more about their journeys with Wolfram programs.
+Students will also attend Q&A sessions with Stephen Wolfram, panel discussions and other academic opportunities.

 The daily schedule is packed with exciting adventures, both academic and non-academic.
 Students are required to attend every activity, but many slots will have multiple options.
 Students are not permitted to leave campus or skip activities without permission from the Program Director.